Which cars have stood the test of time and remain just as popular today as they were at launch?

 Released in 1972, the Civic is nearly single-handedly responsible for turning Honda's fortunes around.

-The Japanese manufacturer had been considering pulling out of car manufacturing, but with the rise in demand for smaller and more economical cars thanks to - say it with us - the oil crisis, Honda released the compact Civic.
+The Japanese brand had been considering pulling out of car manufacturing, but with the rise in demand for smaller and more economical cars thanks to - say it with us - the oil crisis, Honda released the compact Civic.

 It was a case of 'right car, right time'.